H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 Evaluate your application's requirements and the capabilities of the Fiber framework to determine the most suitable approach for your deployment.

+> [!NOTE]
+> When using a load balancer without ingress (direct load balancer) or with Ingress Nginx SSL Passthrough enabled, the behavior and capabilities depend on the cloud provider.
+Not all load balancers are the same across different platforms.
+>
+> For example, in `Google Kubernetes Engine (GKE)`, you have the flexibility to create your own routes and networks supporting various protocols.
+It has been tested with the `SSH protocol` for Git code hosting powered by `Gitea` Using TCP Service Ingress-nginx.
+>
+> If your focus is solely on `HTTP/HTTPS protocols`, `DigitalOcean Kubernetes Service (DOKS)` is a suitable choice.
+It has been tested and proven to work well for these protocols.
+>
+> However, for other cloud providers, I don't have extensive experience or knowledge to provide specific insights.

 ## Compliance

 This boilerplate is compliant with autoscaling features in various cloud providers.
 For example: